Meet the Dynamic Duo Behind Shelly’s Farm Fresh

 In keeping with our #GreetTheGrowers series of spotlights on our Sunday Farmers Market Bay Meadows friends, we’re pleased to introduce you to Shelly and Kelly!
 Shelly’s Farm Fresh is a small family farm on 10 acres in Brentwood, Contra Costa County where Shelly and her husband planted roots nearly 30 years ago to raise their family, now the family farm raises hens!
 Kelly, the eldest of Shelly’s 4 sons has become Shelly’s farm-partner and helps her “herd the girls”.
 What three items would you find if you peeked inside this duo’s Farmers Market bag?
 Artichokes, Brussel Sprouts and Cilantro, of course!
 Did you know?
 To get an eggs best nutrition, you should enjoy the egg in its first 2 weeks!
 Discover this handy tip and more, read on…

-JUST IN: Shelly’s Farm Fresh will offer whole chicken and will be taking orders soon!
+JUST IN: Shelly’s Farm Fresh is now taking whole chicken orders!

 “Our focus has been to treat the hens with respect and raise them so they can roam and do what comes naturally to them.”

 We asked the duo how they like their eggs… “Over-medium or poached”, says Shelly.
 Kelly adds, “We enjoy a dish from Crawfish in San Francisco that has used our eggs.
 Glazed pork or steak with garlic rice with an over-medium egg on top.”
 Yummy!